jkaewprateep/Class_inheritances/README.md

 ### 🧸💬 Create a learning environment.

 🐨🎁🎵🎶 In a learning environment is an application with the construct of possible variables they are setup sample the Half-life games for modern environment simulation games and modification games are defined construct variables from the learning environment application games.
-They are also called ```learning environments``` .
+They are also called ```learning environments``` . 👤🗯️ ```ไปเรียนแม่‼️```

 ```
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""